conlin-matt/SurfRCaT/docs/download.md

 3. Follow the prompts to install SurfRCaT.

-4. Launch SurfRCaT the same way you launch any other application
+4. Launch SurfRCaT the same way you launch any other application.
+You'll have to run it as an administrator.

 ## SurfRCaT from source ##